AustralianAntarcticDivision/orsifronts/README.md

 ![](README-unnamed-chunk-2-1.png)

-There are `nrow(orsifronts)` line objects, with some simple names and codes.
+There are 5 line objects, with some simple names and codes.

 ``` r
 as.data.frame(orsifronts)